voteflux/flux-docs/docs/constitutions/aus-qld.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

--  The Steering Committee Chair facilitates information flow regarding the operations and affairs of the Party’s aims and objectives.
+-  The Steering Committee Chair facilitates information flow regarding the operations and affairs of the Party's aims and objectives.
 They are responsible for relaying communication top-down and bottom-up regarding the opportunities and challenges facing the Party.
 -  The Steering Committee Chair is responsible for the performance of